Welcome to today's edition of the Rush 24-7 podcast.

 You who have anything are thieves because this country has allowed you to just take whatever you can get, however you can get it.

-That's why he's gonna reverse this.
+That's why he's going to reverse this.

-That's why he is gonna reform this.
+That's why he's going to reform this.

-Remember Obama said he felt like he was behind enemy lines when he was working for a business newsletter in New York City.
+Remember, Obama said he felt like he was behind enemy lines when he was working for a business newsletter in New York City.

 Resume tape.

-Some, and let me be clear, not all, but some on Wall Street forgot that behind every dollar traded or leveraged, there's a family looking to buy a house or pay for an education.
+Too often in the years leading up to this crisis, some, and let me be clear, not all, but some on Wall Street forgot that behind every dollar traded or leveraged, there's a family looking to buy a house or pay for an education.

 Open a business, save for retirement.